Do you hear that? It’s the sound of hammers and nails.

-More people are building today than they have since the 2008 housing crisis.
-The supply is still low on the market and the demand is still high, motivating families to build their own house to their own specifications rather than pay above asking price or deal with a bidding war for a house they don’t absolutely love.
-So, this is a good environment for professional builders and anyone looking for a new home.
-We’ve noticed key changes and trends that builders and buyers should be aware of.
+More people are building today than they have since before the 2008 housing crisis.
+In the current market, the supply is low and the demand is high, motivating families to build their own house to their own specifications, rather than pay above asking price or deal with a bidding war for a house they don’t absolutely love.

 Trends in Project Methods

-During the recession, a large part of the construction workforce was forced to leave the industry for other jobs.
+During the recession of the previous decade, a large part of the construction workforce was forced to leave the industry for other jobs.
 This labor shortage still affects our industry today.
-As is common with any change in administration, construction businesses are still waiting to see what changes will come with the Trump administration, especially concerning trade conflicts and infrastructure spending.
-A rise in the cost of material and labor is definitely expected this year, affecting many industries.
-Legislators have also been revisiting many construction regulation changes from previous years.
+As with any new administration, construction businesses are waiting to see what changes may come with the upcoming election, especially concerning trade and infrastructure spending.
+A rise in the cost of material and labor is also expected this year, which will affect the construction industry and beyond.